 Students will be able to access the Internet through their teachers.
-Individual student accounts and electronic mail addresses will be issued to students at this time.
-If a student already has an electronic mail address, he/she will not be permitted to use the address to send and receive mail at school.
+Individual student accounts and electronic mail addresses (will/will not) be issued to students at this time.
+If a student already has an electronic mail address, he/she (will not/may, with permission of the supervising teacher) be permitted to use the address to send and receive mail at school.